Pro-Pain: History

 Their debut album Foul Taste of Freedom was released in 1992, displaying hardcore punk and rap metal influences, after which the band was signed to Roadrunner Records, who reissued the album the following year.
 Their second album The Truth Hurts was initially banned due to the sleeve artwork, featuring a picture of a stitched-up woman after an autopsy.

 The band has released several more albums with a varying line-up over the years, with Meskil being the only constant member.
 The self-produced album Act of God saw the band signed to Nuclear Blast Records after they had relocated to Sarasota, Florida.
 The same label released Round 6 in 2000 and the live album Road Rage in 2001.
 In 2004, they released their first album for Candlelight Records, Fistful of Hate.
 Tom Klimchuck left the band in 2011 due to "unexpected circumstances regarding some potentially serious health issues."
 He had since been replaced by Adam Phillips of Indorphine, who stayed until 2019 when current guitarist Greg Discenza replaced him.
 On 3 July 2017, Gary Meskil was the victim of a robbery and attempted murder in Belgium while on tour with Pro-Pain in support of their 2015 album Voice of Rebellion.
-Pro-Pain remains active as of 2022, and they are currently working on their follow-up to Voice of Rebellion.
+Pro-Pain remains active to this day, and the band released their first studio album in 11 years, Stone Cold Anger, in 2026.